Postdoctoral Fellowship

 The Data Sciences Institute (DSI) is a central hub and incubator for data science research, training, and partnerships at the University of Toronto.
 Its goal is to accelerate the impact of data sciences across disciplines to address pressing societal questions and to drive positive social change.
 DSI is focused on training the next generation of data science scholars.

-To be considered for the Fellowship, applicants must pursue a research project that has a data sciences focus, through the development of novel methodology or the innovative application of existing approaches.
-Applicants must identify at least two faculty members from complementary disciplinary backgrounds to serve as co-supervisors, who together can supervise the different multidisciplinary aspects of the research project.
+Applicants must identify at least two eligible faculty members from complementary disciplinary backgrounds to serve as co-supervisors, who together can supervise the different multidisciplinary aspects of the proposed research project.
 At least one supervisor should have a track record supporting the training and development of novel statistical or computational tools.
 Co-supervisors can be drawn from the same academic unit as long as they represent different disciplines and one is focused on the development of a novel methodology.

 The DSI is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ2S+ persons, and others who may contribute to the further diversification of ideas.